Colleges by Location

 Non-Need Based

 Institutional non-need-based scholarships or grants were given to 2 students overall (including freshmen) at Brown University in 2025.
 Institutional help in the form of non-need-based scholarships or grants was given to 1 full-time freshmen.
-The total amount of institutional scholarships and awards that were not based on financial need was $621,577.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $9,789,286 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).
+The total amount of non-need-based institutional scholarships/grants was $621,577.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
+The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $9,789,286 USD.

 Majors